 What Should Be On Your Moving Checklist

-After you take care of the big stuff, the time has come to answer the question of what should be on your moving checklist.
+After you take care of the big stuff like buying the new apartment, the time has come to answer the question of what should be on your moving checklist.

 - Perform Research on Moving Companies

 - Ask for a Non-Binding to Exceed Moving Estimate

 - Should It Stay or Should It Go